-Teach children how to write a diary recount with this KS1 text types resource pack.
-Pupils will write their own diaries based on a special day, real or imagined.
+Teach children how to write a diary entry with this KS1 text types resource pack.
+Pupils will write their own diary entries based on a special day, real or imagined.

 What is a recount?